Canada – Special Vimy Pilgrimage Passport 1936

 The Government of Canada issued around 6000 free-of-charge Special Vimy Passports.
 These passports were provided for people who wanted to make the pilgrimage to France for the unveiling ceremony of the Vimy Memorial and visits to other sites of Canadian sacrifice.

 Over 6,000 pilgrims set sail for France on five ocean-going steamships, leaving the port of Montreal in Canada on Jul 16, 1936.
 The five ships were the S.S.
 Montrose, S.S.
 Montcalm, S.S.
 Antonia, S.S.
 Ascania, and S.S.
-Duchess.
+Duchess of Atholl.

 During the Pilgrimage visit, the S.S.
 Montrose also carried 300 wreaths to be laid at Canadian sites on the 1914-1918 Western Front battlefields.
 Over 1,000 Canadians also traveled from England.